One latent to fit them all: a unified representation of baryonic feedback on matter distribution: Methods

 \subsection{Variational autoencoders}

 In this section, we breifly review Variational Autoencoders (VAEs) and outline our model design.

 Variational Autoencoders (VAEs) are latent-variable models consisting of an encoder, a probabilistic bottleneck, and a decoder \citep{kingma2013autoencoding}.
 The encoder approximates the posterior over latent variables, and the decoder reconstructs data from sampled latents.
 Training balances reconstruction accuracy with a regularization term enforcing a prior.
-To improve interpretability, $\beta$-VAE introduces a tunable weight on the regularization term for more disentangled representations \citep{burgess2018understanding}. $\beta$-TCVAE further decomposes the regularization into three components for a finer disentanglement control \citep{chen2019isolating}.
-This yields more informative latent factors, which are crucial for probing baryonic feedback via the transfer function.
+To improve interpretability, $\beta$-VAE introduces a tunable weight on the regularization term for more disentangled representations \citep{burgess2018understanding}. $\beta$-TCVAE further decomposes the regularization into three components to encourage decorrelated probability distribution among the latents, as this has been found to promote their semantic disentanglement \citep{chen2019isolating}.

 We develop a conditional $\beta$-TCVAE model with the Convolutional Neural Network (CNN) to reconstruct the power spectra ratio $T^2(k, a)$, aiming to isolate the baryonic effect within the latent space, while minimizing the influence of cosmological parameters.
+Simultaneously, we aim for a disentangled latent space.
+This entails not just ensuring the latent variables are statistically independent, but also that each latent variable captures a unique feedback mechanism pattern.
 For this, the model is conditioned on five cosmological parameters \footnote{The total matter density $\Omega_\mathrm{m}$, the amplitude of matter fluctuations $\sigma_8$, the baryon density $\Omega_\mathrm{b}$, the spectral index of the primordial power spectrum $n_\mathrm{s}$, and the dimensionless Hubble parameter $h$}.
 The top panel of \autoref{fig:AIO_plot} shows the scheme of the model.

 To obtain a redshift-independent latent, we consider three $T^2$ of snapshots from the same simulation ($a \approx \tfrac{1}{3}, \tfrac{1}{2}, 1$) as one single input.

 The encoder takes $T^2$ with the five cosmological parameters and outputs latent distribution: